gamemaster-kosen/gmk-pf2e-golarion/README.md

 You may delete the levels associated with the maps you have removed in FoundryVTT Scene Management.

-# Homebrewing & Content Guide
+# Homebrewing & Content Customisation Guide

+(WIP; updating as development continues.)

+TLDR; I use custom-written scripts to mass-edit content. i.e. I can update all settlements, or geographical features, quickly -- ensuring unformity of content.

 Map Pins have icons, colours, and are scaled according to their associated locations.